Jakobud/vscode-cache/README.md

 console.log(foo); // returns bar
 ```

-## Custom Namespaces
+## Multiple Caches & Custom Namespaces

-You can specify an optional namespace when instantiating your cache just in case you wanted more than one cache.
-This keeps them separate within the `globalState` object.
-The advantage of this is that you can use the same cache keys on different caches in order to store different values.
+You can create multiple caches that are stored in the VSCode `globalState` object by using custom namespaces when instantiating your cache.
+Advantages of this is that you can use the same cache keys on different caches and so you can delete one cache without affecting the other.

 ```javascript
 // Create a cache for some API